Kristin Cavallari: Acting

 Cavallari appeared on one episode of another UPN series, Veronica Mars, and went on to guest roles on series including CSI: NY, The Middle and Adventures in Hollyhood.
 In 2006, she signed on as Crystal in the horror film Fingerprints.
 In 2008, she had a supporting role as Summer in Spring Breakdown, which was released direct-to-DVD.
 She also starred in the independent film Green Flash with Torrey DeVitto.
 In 2009, she starred as Trish in the independent American high school comedy film Wild Cherry and as Kaitlyn in the direct-to-DVD film National Lampoon's Van Wilder: Freshman Year.

 She made acting appearances with Jay Cutler and solo on the American sitcom The League in 2012 and 2013.
+She made a final acting appearance in 9-1-1: Nashville in 2026.

 Fashion lines

 Cavallari served as an ambassador for the children's charity OneKid OneWorld, traveling to El Salvador to rebuild schools in local communities in 2010.
 After another trip to Kenya the following year, Cavallari made her first foray in fashion design by collaborating with the company ShoeDazzle to design a spring shoe, with proceeds benefiting the charity.

 In 2012, Cavallari designed the first of many shoe lines for the company Chinese Laundry.
 She launched her first jewelry collection in 2013, in collaboration with GLAMboutique.
 In 2014, she co-founded a jewelry line with her friend Chelsea Bulte called Emerald Duv; she left the brand in 2016 to launch her solo line the following year.

 She founded her jewelry business, Uncommon James, in 2017, which later expanded into selling home and beauty products.
-She subsequently founded a children's clothing line, Little James, in 2019.
+She subsequently founded a now-defunct children's clothing line, Little James, in 2019.

-In collaboration with Feat Clothing, she launched an athleisure collection in July 2021.
+In collaboration with Feat Clothing, she launched a limited-edition athleisure collection in July 2021.

 Lifestyle books

 Cavallari wrote her first book, the lifestyle-oriented autobiography Balancing in Heels, in 2016.
-She then published two cookbooks, True Roots and True Comfort, with recipes without gluten, dairy or refined sugar, in 2018 and 2020, respectively.
+She then published two cookbooks, True Roots and True Comfort, with recipes without gluten, dairy, or refined sugar, in 2018 and 2020, respectively.
 Both cookbooks were created in collaboration with Chef Mike Kubiesa.
 Her third cookbook, Truly Simple, was released on April 4, 2023.

 All of her books were New York Times bestsellers, and her comfort food cookbook, True Comfort, was named one of the best cookbooks of the year by Delish.

+Podcasts

+In 2022, Cavallari started a podcast with her former Laguna Beach: The Real Orange County co-star Stephen Colletti called Back to the Beach with Kristin and Stephen, in collaboration with Dear Media.
+The podcast revisited the show with behind-the-scenes commentary and special guests.